softcoder/riprunner/README.md

 --------------------
 - An email account that recieves Callout information during a 911 page (other trigger mechanisms can be easily supported, please contact using the details at the bottom of this page)
 - A service that periodically triggers the email polling (like cron) if your dispatch system is based off emails.
 One free option (included in the source tree) is to use a google app engine (GAE) account to do the polling for you (see the googleae folder contents)
-- A webserver that can run PHP 5.x
+- A webserver that can run PHP 5.x (such as Apache, IIS or NGinx)
-- A MySQL database to install the Rip Runner Schema
+- A MySQL database to install the Rip Runner Schema and store the data
 - A Registered Account on an SMS Gateway Provider (Twilio (recommended),Sendhub,EzTexting,TextBelt)
 - A Google Maps API key: https://developers.google.com/maps/documentation/javascript/tutorial#api_key (one key for server applications and one for android apps)
 - Optional: If using the experimental Android app, you need a Google Apps Engine (GAE) Project Number (see http://developer.android.com/google/gcm/gs.html) and Browser API Key.